dtang9724/Food-Bank-of-Northern-Indiana/README.md

 To solve the problems, we used decision tree and random forest to extract predictive factors that would explain the number of individuals coming to the mobile pantry.
 We presented our work results in the forms of a Shiny App in R and an Excel spreadsheet so that the client could easily access our predictions for their reference.

-This .pdf file is the slides that we presented to the executive director of the Food Bank of Northern Indiana on 01/24/2020 at client's site.
+The .pdf file is the slides that we presented to the executive director of the Food Bank of Northern Indiana on 01/24/2020 at client's site.
 The client adopted our approach and expected to use our tools in the future to improve the program management.

 The .png files are a Tableau screenshot and results from running a decision tree.